ryanzec/coding-standards/README.md

 ### Properies

-You SHOULD always use shorthand notion for properties that support where appropriate.
+You should always use shorthand notion for properties that support where appropriate.

 ```scss
 /* good */